elonen/clapshot/README.md

 - Authentication agnostic, you can use *OAuth, JWS, Kerberos, Okta* etc. using Nginx username passthrough
 - **[NEW]** Extensible "Organizer" plugins for custom integrations, workflow, and access control

-**When not to use it:** If you don't require local hosting, commercial cloud services may be more suitable and provide more features.
-Some networking and Linux experience is recommended for setup.
+**When not to use Clapshot:** If you don't require local hosting or are not adept in networking and Linux, commercial cloud services may be more suitable and provide more feature.

 ![Video listing screenshot](doc/video-list.webp)